IBM/cloud-operators/README.md

 By default, the API key credentials and other IBM Cloud account information are stored in a secret and a configmap within each namespace where you create IBM Cloud Operator service and binding custom resources.
 However, you might want to hide access to this information from cluster users in the namespace.
 For example, you might have multiple IBM Cloud accounts that you do not want cluster users in different namespaces to know about.

 1. Create a management namespace that is named `safe`.

     ```bash
     kubectl create namespace safe
     ```

-2. In the namespace where the IBM Cloud Operator runs, create an `ibm-cloud-operator` configmap that points to the `safe` namespace.
+2. In the namespace where the IBM Cloud Operator runs, create an `ibmcloud-operator-config` configmap that points to the `safe` namespace.

     ```bash
     cat <<EOF | kubectl apply -f -
     apiVersion: v1
     kind: ConfigMap
     metadata:
-      name: ibm-cloud-operator
+      name: ibmcloud-operator-config
       namespace: ibmcloud-operators # Or update to the namespace where IBM Cloud Operator is running
       labels:
         app.kubernetes.io/name: ibmcloud-operator